 Name Туре State During/ After Reset Description SDRAS O/T (ipu) High-Z/ driven high SDRAM Row Address Strobe.
 Connect to SDRAM's RAS pin.
 In conjunction with other SDRAM command pins, defines the operation for the SDRAM to perform.
 SDCAS O/T (ipu) High-Z/ driven high SDRAM Column Address Select.
 Connect to SDRAM's CAS pin.
 In conjunction with other SDRAM command pins, defines the operation for the SDRAM to perform.
 SDWE O/T (ipu) High-Z/ driven high SDRAM Write Enable.
 Connect to SDRAM's WE or W buffer pin.
-In conjunction with other SDRAM command pins, defines the operation for the SDRAM to perform.
 SDCKE O/T (ipu) High-Z/ driven high SDRAM Clock Enable.
 Connect to SDRAM's CKE pin.
 Enables and disables the CLK signal.
 For details, see the data sheet supplied with the SDRAM device.
 SDA10 O/T (ipu) High-Z/ driven high SDRAM A10 Pin.
 Enables applications to refresh an SDRAM in parallel with non-SDRAM accesses.
 This pin replaces the DSP's ADDR10 pin only during SDRAM accesses.
 SDDQM O/T (ipu) High-Z/ driven high DQM Data Mask.
-SDRAM Input mask signal for write accesses and output mask signal for read accesses.
+SDRAM input mask signal for write accesses and output enable signal for read accesses.
 Input data is masked when DQM is sampled high during a write cycle.
 The SDRAM output buffers are placed in a High-Z state when DQM is sampled high during a read cycle.
 SDDQM is driven high from reset de-assertion until SDRAM initialization completes.
-Afterwards it is driven low irrespective of whether any SDRAM accesses occur or not.
+Afterwards, it is driven low irrespective of whether any SDRAM accesses occur or not.
 SDCLK O/T (ipd) High-Z/ driving SDRAM Clock Output.
 Clock driver for this pin differs from all other clock drivers.
-See Figure 41 on Page 55.
+See Figure 47.
 For models in the 100-lead package, the SDRAM interface should be disabled to avoid unnecessary power switching by setting the DSDCTL bit in SDCTL register.
 For more information, see the ADSP-214xx SHARC Processor Hardware Reference .
 DAI P 20-1 I/O/T (ipu) High-Z Digital Applications Interface .
 These pins provide the physical interface to the DAI SRU.
-The DAI SRU configuration registers define the combination of on-chip audiocentric peripheral inputs or outputs connected to the pin and to the pin's output enable.
+The DAI SRU configuration registers define the combination of on-chip audio-centric peripheral inputs or outputs connected to the pin and to the pin's output enable.
 The configuration registers of these peripherals then determines the exact behavior of the pin.
 Any input or output signal present in the DAI SRU may be routed to any of these pins.
-DPI P 14-1 I/O/T (ipu) High-Z Digital Peripheral Interface.
+DPI_P 14-1 I/O/T (ipu) High-Z Digital Peripheral Interface.
 These pins provide the physical interface to the DPI SRU.
 The DPI SRU configuration registers define the combination of on-chip peripheral inputs or outputs connected to the pin and to the pin's output enable.
-The configuration registers of these peripherals then determines the exact behavior of the pin.
+The configuration registers of these peripherals then determine the exact behavior of the pin.
 Any input or output signal present in the DPI SRU may be routed to any of these pins.
-WDT_CLKIN 1 Watchdog Timer Clock Input.
+WDT_CLKIN 1 Watch Dog Timer Clock Input.
 This pin should be pulled low when not used.
-WDT_CLKO О Watchdog Resonator Pad Output.
-WDTRSTO O (ipu) Watchdog Timer Reset Out.
-THD_P 1 Thermal Diode Anode.
-When not used, this pin can be left floating.
-THD_M 0 Thermal Diode Cathode.
-When not used, this pin can be left floating.
+WDT_CLKO 0 Watch Dog Resonator Pad Output.
+WDTRSTO O (ipu) Watch Dog Timer Reset Out.

-The following symbols appear in the Type column of this table: $\mathbf{A} = \text{asynchronous}$ , $\mathbf{I} = \text{input}$ , $\mathbf{O} = \text{output}$ , $\mathbf{S} = \text{synchronous}$ , $\mathbf{A}/\mathbf{D} = \text{active drive}$ , $\mathbf{O}/\mathbf{D} = \text{open drain}$ , and $\mathbf{T} = \text{three-state}$ , $\mathbf{ipd} = \text{internal pull-down resistor}$ , $\mathbf{ipu} = \text{internal pull-up resistor}$ .
+The following symbols appear in the Type column of Table 11: A = asynchronous, I = input, O = output, S = synchronous, A/D = active drive, O/D = open drain, and T = three-state, ipd = internal pull-down resistor, ipu = internal pull-up resistor.